Alpecin–Premier Tech: History

 In December 2017, the team announced that Corendon Airlines, a Turkish-Dutch airline company, and Circus, a Belgian betting company had signed three-year sponsorship deals.
 Circus, who also sponsor the UCI Continental team, ERA–Circus announced they would continue to do so until the end of the cyclo-cross season in March.

 For the 2020 season the team rebranded itself as Alpecin–Fenix with German shampoo brand Alpecin and Italian interior design materials company Fenix becoming major sponsors for the team.

 On May 16, 2022, the team announced that it would become Alpecin–Deceuninck for the start of the 2022 Tour de France on a 5-year deal bringing them in line with Alpecin and Canyon.
 This allowed the team to apply for a 2023–25 World Tour licence.
 The Fenix logo moved to the back of the shorts where Deceuninck used to be.

+On December 5, 2025, the team announced that Premier Tech would take over the second naming partner spot formerly held by Deceuninck, on a 3 year deal, at the start of 2026.
+Deceuninck, however, will stay a partner "in a supportive role" of both Alpecin-Premier Tech and the sister Team Fenix–Deceuninck.
+Alongside this, it was also announced that Alpecin had extended its title partnership of the team on a 2 year contract with a one year option.